 – For an original version of BEX with Solaris 7 mod:

-Install BattleTech Extended 3025-3061, then install the Solaris 7 modification, also confirming the file replacement.
-Then unpack the archive The Big Deal Add-On – BEX and move all folders from there to your Mods folder, confirming the replacement of files.
-Finally, extract The Big Deal – Solaris Patch (BEX) archive and move the folder from there to your Mods folder, confirming the file replacement.
+Install BattleTech Extended Tactics, then install the Solaris 7 modification (only Solaris7BEX folder, nothing more!), also confirming the file replacement.
+Then unpack the The Big Deal Add-On – BEX zip and move all folders from there to your Mods folder, confirming the replacement of files.
+Finally, extract The Big Deal – Solaris Patch (BEX) zip and move the folder from there to your Mods folder, confirming the file replacement.

 – For a patch with improved medical equipment:

-Install the required set of mods according to the previous instructions, then unpack the Improved Medical Upgrades archive and place the folder from it in your Mods folder, confirming the replacement of the files.
+Install the required set of mods according to the previous instructions, then unpack the Improved Medical Upgrades zip and place the folder from it in your Mods folder, confirming the replacement of the files.
 This patch is compatible with ALL versions of The Big Deal add-on.

 Once again, the order of installation of all options in a shorter and more accessible form: